 To visit the Olive Grove, continue 2.4 miles north of the Brooksville Trailhead and turn right onto Rester Drive.
 Continue for 85 feet to reach the farm entrance.

 The Olive Grove: Fancy another local farm tour?
-Stop by the Olive Grove to sample freshly cured olives or baked bread with olive oil.
+Stop by the Olive Grove (open September to April) to sample freshly cured olives or baked bread with olive oil.
 The farm owners are more than happy to give you a tour of the grove featuring seven varieties of olive trees, an olive mill and a country store selling their handmade products.